 hydrogen, and oxygen atoms.
-Include our simple sugars such as glucose and fructose and complex sugars such as starch, glycogen, and cellulose.
-The complex called sugars are also polysaccharides and made of multiple monosaccharide are molecules.
+Include our simple sugars such as glucose and fructose and complex sugars such as starch, glycogen, cellulose.
+The complex sugars are polysaccharides and made of multiple monosaccharide are molecules.
 Polysaccharides serve as energy storage (e.g., starch and glycogen) and as structural components (e.g., chitin in insects and cellulose in plants).